learnk8s/learnk8s.io/src/advancedKubectl/content.md

 </style>
 ```

-As you can see, the aliases consist of **components**, each standing for a specific elements of a kubectl command.
+As you can see, the aliases consist of **components**, each standing for a specific element of a kubectl command.
 Each alias can have one component for the **base command**, **operation**, and **resource**, and multiple components for the **options**, and you just "fill in" these components from left to right according to the above scheme.

 > Please note that the current and fully detailed scheme is on the [GitHub page](https://github.com/ahmetb/kubectl-aliases#syntax-explanation).
 There you can also find the [full list of aliases](https://github.com/ahmetb/kubectl-aliases/blob/master/.kubectl_aliases).